AlbertoRodriguezSanz/program_only_run_2/README.md

 # program_only_run_2
-Adapted PIC18F2580 firmware for the PIC18F26K83 (2) microcontroller for testing CAN bus communications
+This repository contains the adapted firmware of the current PIC18F2580 microcontroller for the new PIC18F26K83 microcontroller used to test the communications prior to the PCB shortcut the CAN bus.
+The code is mostly disabled just to test sending an acknowledgement message back to the computer for a specific data field of 0x00.
+The number designator indicates which of the three available PIC18F26K83 with a THD package for testing was used for this test.
+The experiment was succesful but due to the CAN to USB adapter breaking no more testing could be done.